 Establish a social networking forum for user-experience professionals throughout Europe.

-Building on a standard social-network platform, Ning, FatDUX incorporated a well-known mailing list application, Mailman.
+Building on the social-network platform, Ning, FatDUX incorporated a well-known mailing list application, Mailman.
 This enabled the group to run a discussion list without having to resort to “administrator broadcast”, which is the usual labor-intensive work-around.

 The group now has over 450 active members from 30 countries — including Central, Eastern, and Southern Europe, which have traditionally been left out of off-line user-experience communities.